flycser/cikm2021haounity/README.md

 ## supplements.pdf

-This file gives extra supplements of experiments in the paper.
+This file gives extra details of experiments in the paper.